Vote now on the ‘Coolest Thing Made in Kansas’

 Chapman encourages Kansans to go online and vote at the Kansas Chamber website.
 There, you can also see photos and read a description of the top 8 finalists.
 You can vote one time, per bracket match-up.

-The top 4 finalists will participate in Kansas Manufacturing Day on October 6, 2020.
+The top four finalists will participate in Kansas Manufacturing Day on October 6, 2020.
 The winner will receive a trophy and the title of ‘Coolest Thing Made in Kansas’.